 Exclusions – What is not included in your 4-Day Egypt at Easter Offer:

 - Personal expenses

 |Price per 1 person||Valid on Dates Shown Below|

-Prices for our 4-Day Egypt at Easter Salacia Cruise are quoted per person in US$ and are valid for the 7th of April 2023.
+Prices for our 4-Day Egypt at Easter Salacia Cruise are quoted per person in US$ and are valid until the 30th of April 2024.

 Easter Holidays in Egypt